 After the first 60 working days of employment, an employee of HUEDC is entitled to two paid days of leave for each 160 hours of actual service with the Corporation after the initial 60 day period (to be credited as eight hours per 80 hours of service).
 The number of hours earned of personal leave may not exceed eight hours per pay period.
 The calculation of those hours is based solely on hours worked.
 Accrued personal leave may be taken for vacation, sick leave, personal business, or disability leave, and should be used during the program year.
 However, employees may carry over an annually established number of leave hours into the next fiscal or program year depending upon budget constraints, as determined by the Chief Executive Officer.
-A limited cash out policy is available for employees who have accumulated a large number of leave hours, see Human Resources with any question on that policy.
+A limited cash out policy is available for employees who have accumulated a large number of leave hours.
+An employee is allowed to cash out up to 100 hours of leave so long as that does not reduce their accumulated balance to less that 240 hours.
+A cash out may only be done one time per year.
+Cash outs will be subject to normal taxes and must be approved by the CEO.

-Employees will be paid for their earned but unused PL at the time of termination only if they have given the proper notice of voluntary termination.
+Employees will be paid for their earned but unused PL at the time of termination only if they have given the proper notice as defined in Section IX of voluntary termination.
 Employees who are involuntarily discharged for any reason shall not be entitled to any earned but unused PL at the time of termination.